blankara/emotion-recognition/README.md

 - torch

 ## Author
-This project was built as a portfolio piece for AI university applications.
+This project was built by Blanka Rajchman as a portfolio piece for university applications.